Childhood and Education Journey of Tiger Woods in Timeline

 1988: Tiger Woods Wins Junior World Championships

-In 1988, Tiger Woods won one of four consecutive Junior World Championships.
+In 1988, Tiger Woods secured one of four consecutive wins at the Junior World Championships.

-In 1989, at age 13, Tiger Woods played in his first major national junior tournament, the Big I, and was paired with John Daly in the final round.
+In 1989, at age 13, Tiger Woods participated in the Big I, his first major national junior tournament, and played alongside pro John Daly.

 1991: Tiger Woods Wins Junior World Championships

-In 1991, Tiger Woods completed a run of four consecutive Junior World Championships.
+In 1991, Tiger Woods secured one of four consecutive wins at the Junior World Championships.

-1991: Tiger Woods Named Southern California Amateur Player of the Year
+1991: Tiger Woods Named Player of the Year

-In 1991, Tiger Woods was named Southern California Amateur Player of the Year for the second consecutive year and Golf Digest Junior Amateur Player of the Year.
+In 1991, Tiger Woods was named Southern California Amateur Player of the Year and Golf Digest Junior Amateur Player of the Year.

-1992: Tiger Woods Defends U.S. Junior Amateur Championship
+1992: Tiger Woods Wins U.S. Junior Amateur Championship

-In 1992, Tiger Woods defended his title at the U.S. Junior Amateur Championship, becoming the tournament's first two-time winner.
-He also competed in his first PGA Tour event, the Nissan Los Angeles Open, and was named Golf Digest Amateur Player of the Year, Golf World Player of the Year, and Golfweek National Amateur of the Year.
+In 1992, Tiger Woods defended his title at the U.S. Junior Amateur Championship, becoming the tournament's first two-time winner and was named Golf Digest Amateur Player of the Year.

 1994: Tiger Woods Graduates High School